Accelerate Your Master's Degree

 Eligibility

 In order to be eligible for the B.S./M.S. program, students must have a GPA of 3.0 or higher in the major.
 Those who meet this criterion will not be required to take the GRE.
-Students whose Bachelor's degree is in Mathematics, Computer Science or Engineering Physics will be accepted automatically, with no additional prerequisites.
-Biology majors will have to take the following three undergraduate courses before they are admitted into the M.S. program in Bioengineering:
+Students whose Bachelor's degree is in Mathematics, Computer Science, or Engineering Physics will be accepted automatically, with no additional prerequisites.
+Other majors will have to take the following three undergraduate courses before they are admitted into the M.S. program in Bioengineering:

-- BIOE 120 or AMTH 108
+- AMTH 108 or BIOE 120

 Note: Biology majors who have applied to the joint B.S./M.S. program will be allowed to take ELEN 50 with PHYS 13 as a prerequisite (instead of PHYS 33).
 This exception applies only to students in this program.